codebar/tutorials/python/lesson3/tutorial.md

 ---
 layout: page
-title: Lists, Tuples & Dictionaries
+title: Lists, Tuples and Dictionaries
 ---

 There's two more basic types in Python that you should know before going